juliankmazo/ai-engineering-learning/README.md

-# Building Micrograd
+# AI Engineering Learning

-This project is a reimplementation of Andrej Karpathy's micrograd, a tiny autograd engine that implements backpropagation over a dynamically built DAG.
+This project is a collection of learning exercises for AI Engineering.

 ## Prerequisites